 • The screening committee reserves the right to change the submission category of any selected work.

-• Applicants agree to allow festival organizers use of accepted works for promotional materials and events.
+• Applicants agree to allow festival organizers use of accepted works for promotional materials and events, current and future.

 Overall Rating